Improved Robust Algorithms for Learning with Discriminative Feature Feedback: Setting and Preliminaries

 The central assumption of the Discriminative Feature Feedback model is that for any two $G_i,G_j$ such that $\ell(G_i) \neq \ell(G_j)$, there exists a \emph{discriminative feature} $\phi(G_i,G_j)$, such that $x$ satisfies $\phi(G_i,G_j)$ if $x \in G_i$, and $x$ does not satisfy $\phi(G_i,G_j)$ if $x \in G_j$.
 Note that there could be more than one potential discriminative feature between two components.
 We denote by $\phi(\cdot, \cdot)$ a specific choice of such features that satisfies $\forall i,j, \phi(G_j, G_i) = \neg \phi(G_i, G_j)$.

 We first describe the feature feedback interactive learning protocol in the pure, noiseless model.
 Each iteration of the protocol is of the following form: \begin{itemize} \item A new instance $x_t$ arrives. \item The learning algorithm provides a predicted label $\widehat{y}_t$, and an instance $\widehat{x}_t$ which was previously observed with that label.
 This instance serves as the explanation for the predicted label: ``$x_t$ is assigned label $\hat{y}_t$ because $\hat{x}_t$ was assigned label $\hat{y}_t$''. \item If the prediction is correct, no feedback is obtained from the teacher. \item If the prediction is incorrect, the teacher provides the correct label $y_t = c^*(x)$, and the discriminative feature $\phi(G(x_t),G(\widehat{x}_t))$.
+This feature explains why $x_t$ should be labeled differently from $\widehat{x}_t$. \end{itemize} For example, if the instances represent animal species and the labels represent the type of each animal, then a discriminative feature $\phi$ between a dolphin and a halibut could be ``has gills'', explaining why a dolphin is not a fish.

-This feature explains why $x_t$ should be labeled differently from $\widehat{x}_t$. \end{itemize} \cite{DasguptaSa20} relaxed the above model to allow deviations from the protocol, and studied the adversarial setting and the stochastic setting.
+\cite{DasguptaSa20} relaxed the above model to allow deviations from the protocol, and studied the adversarial setting and the stochastic setting.
 In the adversarial setting, the input stream is arbitrary, and it is assumed that there exists a representation of size $m$ such that the interaction with the teacher conforms to the protocol above, except for at most $k$ exceptions.
 Here, an exception can mean that the teacher provides a label that is inconsistent with the representation or a discriminative feature that is inconsistent with the representation, or both.
 In the stochastic setting, it is assumed that the input stream is drawn i.i.d.~from some distribution over $\cX$, and that there exists a representation of size $m$ such that the interaction with the teacher conforms to the protocol above except for a rate of at most $\epsilon$ of exceptions.
 Note that in both cases, there can be more than one pair of representation size ($m$) and exception threshold ($k$ or $\epsilon$) that are consistent with the input; The bounds discussed below hold for all such pairs.